judsonlmoore/judsonlmoore.com/_posts/product-management/2020-05-15-jira-backlog-organization.md

 From a task-linking perspective, it is easier to have all tasks related to a story living within that story, rather than having additional stories which only cover the UX scope.

-{% cloudinary /assets/images/2020/05/jira-ready-for-dev-example.png alt="An example backlog in Jira with epics, stories, and subtasks being shown as ready for dev" caption="" %}
+{% cloudinary post-image /assets/images/2020/05/jira-ready-for-dev-example.png alt="An example backlog in Jira with epics, stories, and subtasks being shown as ready for dev" caption="" %}

 ## Ready for Dev